simondiep/node-multiplayer-snake/README.md

    - such as 'click'
  - DomHelper extract all strings into an Object
  - an easy way to create new banner gifs as the game adds features
+ - optimize data sent to each client, to only what's necessary, and not the entire game state
+   - don't clear the entire canvas after each turn
+   - smarter client code that can render snakes moving in a single direction without needed server state
+   - smarter server code to send change events
+ - clean up class constructors that take a lot of params, and instead pass in a single object
+ - add game instructions possibly to a dismissible dialog
+ - add a legend for different power ups
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Longer-term Tech Debt